Manuel Villavicencio

-Manuel Antonio Villavicencio Freyre (13 June 1834 – 20 December 1925) was a prominent Peruvian Navy officer, who participated in the War of the Pacific.
+Manuel Antonio Villavicencio Freyre (13 June 1842 – 20 December 1925) was a prominent Peruvian Navy officer, who participated in the War of the Pacific.
 He also served as a Senator.

 Biography

 Military career

 He was the son of Manuel Villavicencio and Juana Freyre.

 After completing his studies at the Colegio Peruano-Francés, he entered the Peruvian Naval School on August 1, 1855, when he was only 13 years old.

 Upon completing his studies, he graduated with the class of midshipman on July 29, 1857, being embarked on the war steamer Izcuchaca.
 Later he would embark on various units of the Squadron.
-On March 30, 1858, he was assigned to the frigate Apurímac, with which he participated in the expedition to Ecuador between 1859 and 1860.
+On March 30, 1858, he was assigned to the frigate Apurímac, with which he participated in the expedition to Ecuador in 1859 and 1860.
 Specifically, he participated in the blockade of Guayaquil, under the orders of Rear Admiral Ignacio Mariátegui y Tellería.

 On August 6, 1861, he was assigned to the frigate Arica, rising in December of that same year to the rank of frigate lieutenant.
 For his support of the restorative revolution of 1865, which brought Mariano Ignacio Prado to power, he was successively promoted to second lieutenant and first lieutenant.

 On May 21, 1865, he was assigned to the Chalaco, whose function was the transport of troops, weapons and provisions.
 Due to being on a commission trip to Guayaquil, he was unable to act in the battle of Callao on May 2, 1866.

 In 1871 he passed command of the war steamer Mayro, with which he was stationed in Arica, remaining stationed in the south.
 He was there when the coup d'état of the colonels Gutiérrez] took place, and Miguel Grau himself went to look for him there so that he would sign his support for the Navy protest manifesto.
 He was then promoted to corvette captain in November 1873 and frigate captain in June 1876.

 In 1879 he was promoted to captain.
 When the War of the Pacific broke out between Peru and Chile, he resumed command of the Chalaco, with the mission of transporting troops and supplies to the battle fronts in the south, and of transferring from Panama the weapons acquired with great sacrifices, performing with value and efficiency in all the commissions entrusted to him.
 The Chalaco was a ship without armor and without artillery.

 After the naval campaign in October 1879, President Prado gave him command of the corvette Unión, aboard which he would carry out his most resounding feat: the double rupture of the blockade from Arica.